 There are many talented guides and operators offering tours where you get to take photos of the northern lights.
 Peter Rosén, Chad and Linnea Blakely, both in Abisko, and Sámi photographers Ylva Sarri and Anette Niia, who work around Kiruna and arrange photo safaris starting from ICEHOTEL in Jukkasjärvi, among other things.
 All of them, and many more besides, can help you shoot the Aurora Borealis.
 They also organise courses in northern light photography and very rarely give up before your dream has come true.
 Or as Peter Rosén says when I ask him about their ‘success rate’:

-— For those who have stayed with us for at least three days we actually have a success rate of 100 %.
-By then everyone has seen the northern lights.
-But sometimes we’ve had to drive almost all the way to Tromsø.
+— For those who have stayed with us for at least three days, we actually have a success rate of 100 %.
+By then, everyone has seen the northern lights.
+But sometimes, we’ve had to drive almost all the way to Tromsø, Norway.
 Being mobile is a great advantage.

 Make sure you dress appropriately.
 You won’t want to interrupt a great northern-light photo session just because you’re outside in jeans and it’s starting to get cold.
 Many of the larger operators, those we mentioned earlier, have overalls and other warm items of clothing available to borrow/rent.
 But start from the inside.
 Leave anything made of cotton at the hotel.
 Merino wool for thermal underwear and socks, then layers of fleece or more wool, that way you won’t get cold.
 Never forget your hat – it helps you think while working with all the different camera settings.